nirvanaos/home/readme.md

 One of the Nirvana architecture design goals was the software modularity with maximal binary reuse.
 Binary modules (class libraries) may be built with different compilers and different programming languages.
-Binary module exports some interfaces defined with IDL.
+Binary module exports and imports some interfaces defined with IDL.
 IDL provides standard ABI (Application Binary Interface) independent of the particular compiler.
 All compiler-specific things, like the implementation of exceptions and virtual tables, are hidden inside the module.

+The export and import module metadata contains version information.
+During the module loading, the system checks version compatibility.
+This lets to keep multiple versions of the module and provide backward compatibility.

 ### Legacy Mode